d3/d3-voronoi/README.md

 * `source` - the source node, an element in *data*.
 * `target` - the target node, an element in *data*.

+ The clipping extent does not affect the Delaunay triangulation.

 <a name="cell" href="#cell">#</a> <i>cell</i>